 This is the part of the post I am most excited to share.
 Diastasis Recti can be healed!
 These moms have shared their journey and prove it.
 Make sure to check out my article on the best diastasis recti exercise programs to find out how you can start healing your ab separation now.

-I know that it takes a lot of faith to move forward with healing your body.
-But is is possible.
 These moms have done it, or are on their way to doing it, and so can you.

 If you are like me, you might want to know what challenges you might face as you are healing.
 That way you don’t feel disappointed or let down if it takes longer than you expect.
 I shared some of my own personal challenges with healing my ab separation here.
 I hope it helps you prepare and commit to your own path to healing.
 If I cna do it, so can you!